DTStack/dt-sql-parser/README.md

 */
 ```

-Position is not required, if the position is passed, then in the collected entities, if the entity is located under the statement where the corresponding position is located, then the statement object to which the entity belongs will be marked with 'isContainCaret', which can help you quickly filter out the required entities when combined with the code completion function.
+Position is not required, if the position is passed, then in the collected entities, if the entity is located under the statement where the corresponding position is located, then the statement object to which the entity belongs will be marked with `isContainCaret`, which can help you quickly filter out the required entities when combined with the code completion function.

 ### Other API